 WHAT YOU CAN BE DOING TO PREPARE NOW

 As we are all aware, it is hurricane season here in North Carolina.
 Our goal at Town Hall is to plan, prepare and stay informed during disasters and emergencies.
-This week’s Hurricane Preparedness tip is, Re-entry Passes.
+This week’s Hurricane Preparedness tip is, Re-entry Decals.

 We remind everyone it is important to stay informed and to regularly check weather threats through local news, our town webpage (www.topsailbeach.org) and social media.